Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

-Here, $P_{i-1}(v',X)$ counts the temporal paths from $s$ to $v$ which arrive at time at most $i-1$, which are certainly paths from $s$ to $v$ arriving at time at most $i$.
-The second term therefore needs to count the number of paths from $s$ to $v$ arriving at time exactly $i$.
-Note that any temporal path from $s$ to $v$ arriving at time exactly $i$ consists of an initial segment that reaches some vertex $u$ at time at most $i$ followed by a terminal segment which must be a path from $u$ to $v$ consisting of edges in $E_i$.
+For the second term, note that any temporal path from $s$ to $v$ arriving at time exactly $i$ consists of an initial segment that reaches some vertex $u$ at time at most $i$ followed by a terminal segment which must be a path from $u$ to $v$ consisting of edges in $E_i$.
 Moreover, observe that every vertex of $F_i$ that is visited on such a path must either be visited by the terminal segment of edges active at time $i$ or must belong to $F_{i-1}$: if it is not visited on the terminal segment, it must be incident with at least one edge active at a time less than or equal to $i-1$, and by assumption (by membership of $F_i$) it is also incident with at least one edge active at a time greater than or equal to $i$, and hence it must belong to $F_{i-1} \cap F_i$.
-Finally, we observe that there is a one-to-one correspondence between pairs consisting of an initial and terminal path segment meeting the aforementioned conditions and temporal paths from $s$ to $v$ arriving at time exactly $t$.
-Correctness of \eqref{eqn:vimw-induction} follows immediately.
+Finally, we observe that there is a one-to-one correspondence between pairs consisting of an initial and terminal path segment meeting the aforementioned conditions and temporal paths from $s$ to $v$ arriving at time exactly $i$.
+Correctness of \eqref{eqn:vimw-induction} now follows immediately.